The Krypton Factor (American game show): Final Round—General Knowledge

 The final round was played like the original: the contestants were asked a series of general knowledge questions, with each answer leading to the next question, except the round now lasted for two minutes (2:00) and most questions were multiple-choice.
 Also, the contestants played on a podium in the center of the stage instead of with the buzzers on their chairs.
-Each correct answer was worth five points, but each incorrect answer lost two points.
+As in the first round each correct answer was worth five points, but each incorrect answer lost two points.

-The player with the most points at the end of the game won prizes, and the eight highest scoring members of each sex advanced to the four quarterfinals at the end of the season, from which the four highest-scoring members of each sex advanced to the two semifinals.
+The player with the most points at the end of the game (indicated by the sound of a car alarm) won prizes, and the eight highest scoring members of each sex advanced to the four quarterfinals at the end of the season, from which the four highest-scoring members of each sex advanced to the two semifinals.
 The highest-scoring girl and boy in each of those episodes competed in the finals, the winner of which received $20,000 in cash.